raitogenki/aplikasilbu/README.md

 ### Database

-Create a new database named `aplikasilbu` in the  MySQL server and import the file `web/aplikasilbu.sql` to the created database.
+Create a new database named `aplikasilbu` in your  MySQL server and import the file `web/aplikasilbu.sql` to the created database.

-Edit the file `config/db.php` so that it match the MySQL server credentials, for example:
+Edit the file `config/db.php` so that it match your MySQL server credentials, for example:

 ```php
 return [